 S/MIME agents need to provide some certificate retrieval mechanism in order to gain access to certificates for recipients of digital envelopes.
 There are many ways to implement certificate retrieval mechanisms.
-[X.500] directory service is an excellent example of a certificate retrieval-only mechanism that is compatible with classic X.500 Distinguished Names.
-Another method under consideration by the IETF is to provide certificate retrieval services as part of the existing Domain Name System (DNS).
+[X.500] directory service is an excellent example of a certificate retrieval-only mechanism that is compatible with classic X.500 distinguished names.
+The IETF has published [RFC8162], which describes an experimental protocol to retrieve certificates from the Domain Name System (DNS).
 Until such mechanisms are widely used, their utility may be limited by the small number of the correspondent's certificates that can be retrieved.
 At a minimum, for initial S/MIME deployment, a user agent could automatically generate a message to an intended recipient requesting the recipient's certificate in a signed return message.

-Receiving and sending agents SHOULD also provide a mechanism to allow a user to "store and protect" certificates for correspondents in such a way so as to guarantee their later retrieval.
+Receiving and sending agents SHOULD also provide a mechanism to allow a user to "store and protect" certificates for correspondents in such a way as to guarantee their later retrieval.
 In many environments, it may be desirable to link the certificate retrieval/storage mechanisms together in some sort of certificate database.
-In its simplest form, a certificate database would be local to a particular user and would function in a similar way as an

-"address book" that stores a user's frequent correspondents.
+In its simplest form, a certificate database would be local to a particular user and would function in a way similar to an "address book" that stores a user's frequent correspondents.
 In this way, the certificate retrieval mechanism would be limited to the certificates that a user has stored (presumably from incoming messages).
-A comprehensive certificate retrieval/storage solution may combine two or more mechanisms to allow the greatest flexibility and utility to the user.
-For instance, a secure Internet mail agent may resort to checking a centralized certificate retrieval mechanism for a certificate if it cannot be found in a user's local certificate storage/retrieval database.
+A comprehensive certificate retrieval/storage solution might combine two or more mechanisms to allow the greatest flexibility and utility to the user.
+For instance, a secure Internet mail agent might resort to checking a centralized certificate retrieval mechanism for a certificate if it cannot be found in a user's local certificate storage/retrieval database.

 Receiving and sending agents SHOULD provide a mechanism for the import and export of certificates, using a CMS certs-only message.
 This allows for import and export of full certificate chains as opposed to just a single certificate.
-This is described in [SMIME-MSG].
+This is described in [RFC8551].

-Agents MUST handle multiple valid certification authority (CA) certificates containing the same subject name and the same public keys but with overlapping validity intervals.
+Agents MUST handle multiple valid CA certificates containing the same subject name and the same public keys but with overlapping validity intervals.